retrohacker/documentation/04-browser.md

 Rather than building an element from a Blob URL, we thought it'd be really nice if something just did that for you.
 So that's what `file.appendTo()` and `file.renderTo()` do.
-They take a container (either a CSS selector or an object reference), and intelligently add the file to it based on the file's `mimetype` property.
+They take a container (either a CSS selector or an object reference), and intelligently add the file to it based on the file's media type.

 Take this stupidly simple page: